When is the Fourier transform of an elementary function elementary?: Rational functions satisfying the semiclassical condition.

 {\bf Proof.} We can assume that the kernel of $A(0)$ is the span of the first $r$ basis vectors, so the first $r$ columns of $A$ vanish at $0$.
 Thus, $det(A)=O(t^r)$, so $r\le d$.

 Let us now apply Lemma 2 to $f_*''$ restricted to a line transversal to $X_*$ at a nonsingular point.
-Taking into account Lemma 1, we get that the nullity of $f_*''$ at this point is $\le d/3$, which completes the proof of the proposition. \ed
+Taking into account Lemma 1, we get that the nullity of $f_*''$ at this point is $\le d/3$, which completes the proof of the proposition. \footnote{{\bf Warning:} Unfortunately, this argument is not sufficient to establish smoothness of $Z\setminus 0$ (we thank P. Sabatino and F. Viviani for pointing this out).
+However, the proposition is valid, as is Theorem \ref{cubic}, as shown in \cite{CS}, Corollary 4 by a different method.} \ed

 Now we will finish the proof of the theorem.
-The above propositions shows that the projectivization ${\Bbb P}(Z)$ of $Z$ is a smooth projective variety of dimension $\frac{2}{3}(dim \P (V)-2)$ in $\P (V)$, which does not lie in a hyperplane.
+The above proposition shows that the projectivization ${\Bbb P}(Z)$ of $Z$ is a smooth projective variety of dimension $\frac{2}{3}(dim \P (V)-2)$ in $\P (V)$, which does not lie in a hyperplane.
 It has the following property: the line connecting any two points of $Z$ is entirely contained in $X$ and thus never goes through a generic point of $\P (V)$.
 Varieties with these properties are called Severi varieties.

-Now comes the central part of the proof, which is the use of the following classification theorem of Severi varieties, due to F.Zak.
+Now comes the central part of the proof, which is the use of the following classification theorem of Severi varieties, due to F. Zak.

 \begin{thm} \cite{Z} Let $Y$ is a smooth, closed subvariety of the complex projective space $\C P^{d-1}$, which does not lie in a hyperplane.
 Suppose that

 (i) any line connecting two points of $Y$ belongs to a certain hypersurface, and